Best Switzerland Travel Tips For An Amazing Trip

 Most power sockets are designed for three-pin round plugs.
 The standard continental-type plug with two round pins, applied for many electrical travel products, may be used without a problem.

-And in case, you do not have one/forget yours, it might be worth to ask at the hotel reception – they often have adopters.
+And in case, you do not have one/forget yours, it might be worth asking at the hotel reception – they often have adopters.

 Safety in Switzerland